Secretary of State for Education

 The secretary of state for education, also referred to as the education secretary, is a secretary of state in the Government of the United Kingdom, responsible for the work of the Department for Education.
 The incumbent is a member of the Cabinet of the United Kingdom.
+As education is fully devolved to the Scottish Government, Welsh Government and Northern Ireland Executive, the post holder has no jurisdiction or influence in education policy or direction in Scotland, Wales or Northern Ireland.
+Therefore, the Cabinet Secretary for Education legislates on education matters only in England.

 The office holder works alongside the other Education ministers.
-The corresponding shadow minister is the Shadow Secretary of State for Education, and the work of the Secretary of State is also scrutinised by the Education Select Committee.
+The corresponding shadow minister is the shadow secretary of state for education, and the work of the secretary of state is also scrutinised by the Education Select Committee.

-The current education secretary is Gillian Keegan.
+The current education secretary is Bridget Phillipson.

 Responsibilities

 Corresponding to what is generally known as an education minister in many other countries, the education secretary's remit is concerned primarily with England.
 This includes: